makersacademy/airport_challenge/APPROACH.md

   - _writing rspec unit tests first_
       * build the simplest code to pass each test
       * refactor as go along
+      * plane cannot take off or land if stormy
+      * plane cannot land if airport is full
+      * plane cannot land is already landed
+      * plane cannot take off if already in air

 ##4.
 Repeat for each class